CranioSacral Therapy of the South Bay

 Infants and Children

 I offer CranioSacral Therapy for newborns, infants, and kids of all ages.
 Parents typically bring their newborns for a post-partum CranioSacral checkup within the first two weeks.
-I also work with infants and babies who have colic, digestive disturbances, torticollis, problems nursing or latching on, tongue ties, plagiocephaly, birth trauma, or developmental delays.
+I also work with infants and babies who have colic, digestive disturbances, torticollis, problems nursing or latching on, tongue ties, plagiocephaly, general tension, birth trauma, or developmental delays.

 My work with older children includes those with chronic pain, developmental delays, autism/Asperger's, learning challenges, post-concussive syndromes, and more.